 Applicants should read the entire manual before completing the application.
 All the forms needed to apply for funds are included.
-Please note that the original application requires different information from the additional copies.
-Do not include matching share forms, resumes, supporting documentation, the statement of understanding, and the insurance certification with additional copies.
 Do not put pages in transparent slips.

-Submit one (1) original application in a three-ring binder and six (6) stapled or clipped copies in the following order:
+Submit one (1) original application in a three-ring binder and seven (7) stapled or clipped copies in the following order:

 - ♦ Application

 - ♦ Application checklist

 - ♦ Project narrative

 - ◊ Project budget

-- ♦ Color digital images in jpeg format and a set of labeled prints that are no less than 4"x6" keyed to a floor plan and photo log
+- ♦ Color digital images in jpeg format and a set of labeled prints that are no less than 4"x 6" keyed to a floor plan and photo log

 - ♦ Resumes of project coordinator and/or project professional

 - ♦ Long-term maintenance plan

 - ♦ Matching share form and letters of commitment

 - ♦ Supporting documentation

 - Board minutes supporting the application if the applicant is a public entity

-- ♦ 501(c)(3) charter if the applicant is a non-profit organization
+- ◆ 501(c)(3) charter if the applicant is a non-profit organization

-- ♦ Applicant's IRS form W9
+- ♦ Applicant's IRS form W-9

 - ♦ Signed letters of support

 - ♦ Signed statement of understanding

 - ♦ Signed title and insurance certification